arafat-hasan/postgres-notes/README.md

 --More--
 ```

+## Another Table Called `car`
-Now we will download a new bunch of data to ceate another  table called `car`.
-This table have this columns:
+Now we will download a new bunch of data to create another table called `car`.
+This table has these columns:
 - `id`: Primary key
 - `make`: Company name of the car
 - `model`: Model of the car